awei01/katsu-site-source/posts/2013-12-26-new-years-eve-is-just-around-the-corner-with-friendly-reminders.md

 Stay up to date with our promotions and sign up for our email list!
 No spam, we only send it out once or twice a month.

 Need to make an appoinment to squeeze in those last minute deals after Christmas?
 Want to look so fresh and so clean for your up coming date or meeting of the in-laws (it is proposal season)?
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}